Jamaican Rice and Peas (with Canned Beans)

 • Heat the oil in a medium non-stick pot with the stove set at medium heat.
 Pour the onions and garlic in the pot.
 Sauté the onions and garlic until the onions are translucent (about 1 minute).

-• Add the liquid from the canned beans, water, broth (if you're using, otherwise replace with water), ginger, allspice, scallions, thyme, and scotch bonnet pepper.
+• Add the liquid from the canned beans, water, ginger, allspice, scallions, thyme, and scotch bonnet pepper.

 • Cover the pot with a lid and let the liquid come to a boil.